Modelling APIs with Coko

 }

-3. The arguments can be further specified like the additional filter for the type of index.
+as well.- The arguments can be further specified like the additional filter for the type of

 A goal of Coko is to make rules more reusable.
 Aside from specific rules of an API, there might be some general policies that should be followed for all API that provide similar functionality.
 An example would be that all actions executed on a database should be logged.
 Instead of writing the corresponding rule for all combinations of database and logging APIs, one might want to combine this into one reusable rule.